2004-okari/MY-PORTFOLIO/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-1: Evaluate accessibility
-2: Mobile menu
-3: Details modal
+1: Details modal
-4: Validate contact form
+2: Validate contact form
-5: Preserve data in the browser
+3: Preserve data in the browser

 <p align="right">(<a href="#readme-top">back to top</a>)</p>